 A product-led GTM strategy streamlines the customer-acquisition process for SaaS organizations by focusing on one entry point for prospects.
 When prospective customers sign up for a freemium or free trial, they show a higher buying intent.
-They also afford the company’s teams the opportunity to analyze how prospects interact with the product in their natural environment.
+They also allow the company’s teams to analyze how prospects interact with the product in their natural environment.

 Product-led GTM makes it possible for companies to personalize the onboarding experience and collect insight into what features drive the most value.
 It also helps pinpoint steps in customer journeys that cause a negative customer experience and result in product abandonment.
 Furthermore, marketing teams using behavioral data can reengage customers that have left the product and haven’t returned.

-To be clear, prospect nurturing and engagement can happen inside the product via in-product messaging, or through other channels such as email, mobile notifications, etc. Customer in-product behavior not only influences how a company nurtures and reengages customers to come back into the product but also triggers ideas for content strategy and marketing.
+To be clear, prospect nurturing and engagement can happen inside the product via in-product messaging or through other channels such as email, mobile notifications, etc. Customer in-product behavior influences how a company nurtures and reengages customers to come back into the product and also triggers ideas for content strategy and marketing.
 Customer behavior is a strong signal of what your target audience cares about and provides insight into how best to engage with them further.

 The Traditional Approach to Customer Acquisition Process

-Companies that use the traditional approach to customer acquisition make it a habit to analyze this process from the company perspective.
-What is important to highlight is that a large portion of the traditional customer-acquisition process happens outside of the product.
+Companies that use the traditional approach to customer acquisition make it a habit to analyze this process from the company’s perspective.
+It is important to highlight that a large portion of the traditional customer-acquisition process happens outside the product.
 This prevents companies from collecting critical behavioral data that can help improve nurturing and customer interaction.

 A Product-led Approach to the Customer-Acquisition Process